stephanie-K/practitioner-stories/who-we-are.md

 <h2 class="top-line">Angela F. Orviz</h2>

 She has a mixed background in engineering and innovation/service design.
-She has been in Scotland for 12 years, primarily working as an academic doing research and consultancy.
-Last year, she finished a PhD looking at how people in Public Sector learn and evaluate design.
+She has been in Scotland since 2009, primarily working as an academic doing research and consultancy.
+In 2020, she finished a PhD looking at how people in Public Sector learn and evaluate design.

 <p><image src="/practitioner-stories/images/photoAFO.jpeg"  width="200" height="200" style="vertical-align:middle; border-radius: 100%" alt="profile photo for Angela"></image></p>